welikepie/event-handler/README.md

       So this is a decently interesting example introduction using the high and venerable art of markdown.
-    blurb: An evening workshop dedicated to learning AngularJS
+    blurb: An evening workshop dedicated to learning AngularJS time_zone : Any time zone represented as string.
+Will parse as a text label.
     date: 2013-11-05 19:00
     end_Date: 2013-11-05 22:00
     where: hubwestminster